Junior Eurovision Song Contest 2006: Bidding phase and host selection

-On 5 October 2005, it was confirmed that TVR had won the rights of hosting the contest over AVRO of the Netherlands (who hosted the next contest).
+On 5 October 2005, it was confirmed that TVR had won the rights of hosting the contest over AVRO of the Netherlands (who would later be announced as the host broadcaster of the next contest).
 Croatia also expressed an interest in hosting this contest.

 Venue

 Polyvalent Hall from Bucharest (Sala Polivalentă din București) is a multi-purpose hall in Bucharest, Romania, located in the Tineretului Park.
 It is used for concerts, indoor sports such as tennis, gymnastics, dance, handball, volleyball, basketball, weightlifting, combat sports and professional wrestling.
 The hall was opened in 1974 but has since been renovated.
 It has a maximum seating capacity of 12,000 for concerts and 6,000 for handball.

+Participants

+On 16 May 2006, the EBU released the official list of participants with 15 competing countries.
+Originally 16 countries had initially signed up for the contest but one unspecified country later dropped out.
+Portugal, Serbia (for the first time as an independent country after the participation in 2005 contest as part of Serbia and Montenegro) and Ukraine made their debut, while Cyprus returned after a one-year absence.

+Two broadcasters withdrew from the contest: Radio télévision belge de la communauté française (RTBF) of the French-speaking Wallonia in Belgium left the contest this year, after co-hosting the previous edition with Flemish broadcaster Vlaamse Radio- en Televisieomroep (VRT), claimed that continuing with the contest was not in their interests financially.
+Belgium continued to be represented at the contest by Flemish broadcaster VRT.
+Subsequently also Sveriges Television (SVT) of Sweden decided to withdraw from the contest for focusing on organisation of the MGP Nordic in Stockholm; the country continued to be represented at the contest by commercial broadcaster TV4.

+Prior to the event, a compilation album featuring all the songs from the 2006 contest, along with karaoke versions, was put together by the European Broadcasting Union and released by Universal Music Group in November 2006.